whaleen/geoff/test.md

 ---
 This is a test page.
 This is some example text.

-The URL can be edited.
+The URL can be edited!

 If you put **'gnarly-spatula'** in the URL field this page will become viewable at http://gwhiting.com/gnarly-spatula